 The first point of contact for any complaint should be the Senior Estates Manager responsible for the management of your development.
 If, after raising the matter informally with the Senior Estates Manager, you are not happy with the way in which the issue is being handled, your complaint should be put in writing to the Senior Estates Manager concerned.

-If, having received a written response from your Senior Estates Manager, you are still dissatisfied and feel it necessary to take the matter further, your complaint should be put in writing to the relevant Regional Operations Director.
-Your Senior Estates Manager will have informed you of the Regional Operations Director’s contact details.
-The Regional Operations Director will investigate the matter and respond with a written outcome of their investigations within 15 working days and suggestions, if possible, for an amicable solution.
+If, having received a written response from your Senior Estates Manager, you are still dissatisfied and feel it necessary to take the matter further, your complaint should be put in writing to the relevant Associate Director.
+Your Senior Estates Manager will have informed you of the Associate Director’s contact details.
+The Associate Director will investigate the matter and respond with a written outcome of their investigations within 15 working days and suggestions, if possible, for an amicable solution.

-If you remain dissatisfied after the Regional Operations Director has responded to your complaint, the matter should be referred to the Operations Director for review, who will provide a written statement setting out their findings and expressing a final viewpoint.
+If you remain dissatisfied after the Associate Director has responded to your complaint, the matter will be referred to a Board Director for review, who will provide a written statement setting out their findings and expressing a final viewpoint.

 Once every stage of the above process has been exhausted, if you still feel that your complaint has not been satisfactorily addressed or you have received a letter from us stating that we feel we cannot come to a mutual agreement regarding your complaint (a deadlock letter), or more than eight weeks has elapsed since the complaint was first raised, you have the ability to refer the matter to The Property Ombudsman (“the Ombudsman”), without charge.
 The Ombudsman must be contacted within twelve months of our final letter for them to accept the complaint.